 The discussion on resin vs plastic miniatures continues and it will do so for some time to come.
 Deciding on whether to buy resin or plastic miniatures is often one of the first questions for any D&D newcomer.
 It’s clear that both materials have their advantages but ultimately it comes down to your own personal preferences.
 The arrival of 3D printers has given resin-based and PLA filament-based miniatures a serious boost.
 However, for this discussion, we are more concerned about the usability of the material than the actual manufacturing process.
 We are the ones who buy the miniatures to paint, customize, and hopefully enjoy for years to come.
 So, it only makes sense that we opt for those miniatures that are made with the most usable material.
-It makes our lives a lot easier working with durable materials, especially when we’ve got full armies to design and create.
+It makes our lives a lot easier working with durable materials, especially when we’ve got several miniatures to fill for our campaigns and one-shots!

 In this article, we will break down the two materials, resin and plastic, and see how they compare over several factors.
 We’ll be looking at manufacturing, preparation, painting, customization, and breakages.
 Let’s take a closer look and find out which miniature material is going to be more beneficial to you, or maybe you’ll find out that building a collection which combines the two materials is going to be the most productive route.